ProteinsWebTeam/pfam-docs/docs/pfam-entry.rst

 Overview
 ========

-The entry overview tab is the default display, where the type of Pfam entry, the short name and the clan/set (if the entry belongs to any) are shown at the top, more information about how clans are defined can be found in :ref:`<summary>`.
+The entry overview tab is the default display, where the type of Pfam entry, the short name and the clan (if the entry belongs to any) are shown at the top, more information about how clans are defined can be found in :doc:`Summary </summary>`.
 Usually, a curated description of the entry is displayed below, with the relevant literature references.

 If there is a Wikipedia page for the entry, the first paragraph and the box with an image of a tridimensional structure and some cross-links are displayed.
 The full